doppelganger113/springboot-rabbitmq-simplified/README.md

 }
 ```
 ### 5. Attaching the listener
-we can start processing messages based on the routing key.
+In order to start processing messages, we need to attach the `TopicProcessor` to the `@RabbitListener`.
+To know about the name of the queue check the [topic configuration](#2-create-the-topic-and-queue-initializer).
 ```java
 @Component
 class Consumer {